Shop Assistants (album)

 Shop Assistants is the only album released by Shop Assistants.
 It was released in November 1986 on the Chrysalis Records "indie" offshoot Blue Guitar.
-The album was critically acclaimed by Sounds staff who put Shop Assistants in the list of top 50 best albums of 1986.
+It spent one week on the UK albums chart at number 100 in November 1986.
+The album was critically acclaimed by Sounds staff who put Shop Assistants on the list of top 50 best albums of 1986.
+It was ranked the 47th best album of 1986 on NME's end-of-year critics' list.